Members Voluntary Liquidation

 - Publication of Notice in Iris Ofiguil

-- Liquidator proceeds with the winding up, which must be concluded with twelve months (Otherwise the liquidation becomes a ‘Creditors’ winding up which brings additional costs and scrutiny)
+- Liquidator proceeds with the winding up, which must be concluded with twelve months.

 - This includes obtaining tax clearance from the Revenue Commissioners